jsdclxvi/Reforestation/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.